 What about that ludicrous solo on “Just One of Those Things” from 1969’s The Hub of Hubbard?
 I’m not saying this is good music — it is just too fast and messy in the ensemble — but it is certainly something.
 “Without A Song” from the same album shows how Hubbard’s time is so good that he can swing the band (which constantly verges on falling apart) from the trumpet on down.

 The last remaining innovator of High Bebop has left us today.

 Kenny Clarke invented the jazz ride cymbal beat and its relationship to the bass drum, the high-hat, and the left hand.
 Clarke also had a very warm time feel, always bathing the other musicians in a non-judgmental glow.
-However, there is only one studio date of Charlie Parker with Clarke, from 1951 (and just last week Charlie Haden was raving to me about how great Clarke sounds on it).
+However, there is only one studio date of Charlie Parker with Clarke, from 1951.

 While Max Roach’s beat would always be a little icy in comparison to Kenny Clarke’s glow, his fearsome clarity and control would ultimately make his music more expressive than Clarke’s.
 Also from 1953 and with Hank Jones and Teddy Kotick, “Kim” is the definitive Bird and Roach “as fast as you can count it” rhythm changes.
 To this day, it sounds like the record player is at 45 rpm.
 “Kim” is slashing, angular, and quite unbelievably virtuosic: classic mid-century Black American art.